ParadiseBotList/docs.paradisebots.net/docs/changelog/site/Paradise-v2.40/index.md

 * Removed HTML Checks on Bot Long Descriptions.
 * Implemented and Updated support for HTML in Bot Long Descriptions.
 * Updated and reorganized the staff panel.
+* Implemented a proper cookie script.
+* Updated google support.
+* Implemented a method for Transferring bot owners on the website (staff only)
+* Added staff checks on panel pages.

 ---